hbvj99/hbvj99.github.io/_posts/2020/2020-04-03-working-full-time-remotely-pros-cons.md

 > In situations where self-isolation is essential like COVID-19, you are already working from home.

 ## Learning opportunities and High productivity
-If you are a beginner like me or the first time, you will love the workforce.
+If you are a beginner or the first time, you will love the workforce.
 The first thing I enjoyed was the team collaboration and pair programming.
 You will likely get a mentor if you are starting fresh and you might also have a chance to brush your skills through online learnings - usually included.

 Likewise, you will make friends that will help you and vice versa.
 Apart from the work, you will also have an opportunity to travel and join meetups or events happening around the world.